Polymer/old-docs-site/app/2.0/docs/tools/publish.md

 Before you publish on WebComponents.org, create a GitHub repository for your element.
 Make sure your repository has the following:

 * An [open source license](https://opensource.org/licenses/alphabetical).
-TODO how does the user communicate their license?
-Do they need a license file?
-Is this automated?
-Etc
+Refer to the instructions inside the your chosen open source license for advice on how to apply the license to your code.
+Usually, this involves adding a license comment to the top of your source files.
+You can also put a copy of the license in a LICENSE.txt or LICENSE.md file in your GitHub repository.

 * A tagged release.
 [See the GitHub documentation for advice on how to create a taggged release](https://help.github.com/articles/creating-releases/).